Fractured Magic: Chapter Three

 All she said was, “Good luck, Captain Nochdvor.
 Bring my father back.
 Make Alfheimr proud.”

-If you’d like to support the story, the best thing you can do is share it with the people in your life, either online or in person.
-But if you’d like to support the author in other ways as well, you can do so with a one-time tip or by joining a paid membership tier.
-I currently offer three tiers:
+Thank you for reading!
+If you’d like to support the story, the best thing you can do is share it with others.
+You can also support the author with a one-time tip, or get perks in one of two membership tiers:

 Discussion